nf-core/website/src/content/events/2023/hackathon-october-2023.md

 # Venue: Hotel SB Glow

-The in-person hackathon will be taking place in Hotel SB Glow.
+The in-person hackathon will be taking place at Hotel SB Glow.
+More information about this venue can be found the the Nextflow Summit website.

 [👉🏻 Google Maps 🗺️](https://goo.gl/maps/6uKCKkbciLAR5qgSA)